SuperOfficeDocs/superoffice-docs/docs/en/sale/learn/sales-guide/index.md

 For example, you can have a sales type with guide for prospects, for existing customer and one for long-term sales processes that contain many stages and activities.

-The sales guide is defined in SuperOffice Settings and maintenance.
+The sales guide is defined in Settings and maintenance.

 ![sales guide -screenshot][img1]